 What do they say, “Kids say the darnedest things?”
-I know this to be true; I’ve got three.
-They really do say some hysterically funny things.
+I know this to be true; I’ve got three kids.
+They do say some hysterically funny things.
 (My daughter came home from preschool last year with an adorable craft for Mother’s Day.
-Her teachers had interviewed her, asking her some questions about mommy, and recorded her answers for posterity.
-When they asked her what mommy liked to do for fun, she responded “make babies.”
+Her teachers had interviewed her, asked her questions about mommy, and recorded her answers for posterity.
+When they asked her what mommy liked to do for fun, she responded, “make babies.”
 In all fairness, I was pregnant at the time.
-I basically died.
+I died.
 From laughter, of course.)
-You know who also say the darnedest things?
-My child-free friends.
+Do you know who also says the darnedest things?
+My childless friends.

 You know what I’m talking about.
 You have them, too.
-Those friends (either still single, or married without children) who have an opinion about everything and aren’t afraid to speak it.
+Those child-free friends (either still single or married without children) who have an opinion about everything and aren’t afraid to speak it.
 No matter how many nasty, disbelieving looks you shoot their way.

 “Why don’t you ever hang out with me anymore?
 You used to be fun.
 Now you seem completely consumed by your husband and kids.”

 Damn right, I am.
 Do you know how much time and energy keeping all of these people alive and happy takes?
 SO.
 MUCH.
 FREAKING.
 TIME.
 By the end of the day, I look like an extra from The Walking Dead.
 And I usually feel much, much worse.
-So unless you are okay with coming to my house, ignoring my mess, and hanging with me on my couch while my tiny army of minions runs circles around us, hollering for snacks and milk and diaper changes — we probably won’t be seeing each other anytime soon.
-I really am sorry about this, but I am almost too tired to care.
+So, unless you are okay with coming to my house, ignoring my mess, and hanging with me on my couch while my tiny army of minions runs circles around us, hollering for snacks, milk, and diaper changes — we probably won’t be seeing each other anytime soon.
+I am sorry, but I am almost too tired to care.
 (Hey, I said almost.)
 If this sounds cool, please bring wine.
 And maybe something chocolate.
 Otherwise, you aren’t coming through my door.
 Any questions?

 “I totally understand how you feel.
 I am wiped.
 My new puppy kept me up all night.”

 Nope.
 Nope, nope, nope.
-I don’t care how tired you are, caring for a puppy is nowhere near the same thing as caring for an infant.
+I don’t care how tired you are.
+Caring for a puppy is nowhere near the same as caring for an infant.
 Trust me on this.
 I’ve done both.
 You don’t have to breastfeed your puppy.
 You don’t have to change your puppy’s disgusting diapers in the middle of the night.
-And you didn’t push your ten pound puppy through your lady bits.
+And you didn’t push your ten-pound puppy through your lady bits.
 You do not know how I feel, so stop comparing your puppy to my baby.
 But I still love you! 😉

 “Can’t you just get a babysitter?”

-Do you know how much a decent babysitter costs nowadays?
-A mortgage.
+Do you know how much a decent babysitter costs nowadays?1 A mortgage.
 A babysitter costs a mortgage.
 Okay, not really.
 But it’s pretty ridiculous.
-I have a college degree, and some of these girls (high school and college aged girls mind you) have the nerve to ask me for more per hour than I make.
+I have a college degree, and some of these girls (high school and college-aged girls, mind you) have the nerve to ask me for more per hour than I make.
 You have got to be kidding me.
-Obviously, I have missed my calling.
+Obviously, I missed my calling.
 I don’t remember making anywhere near twenty freaking dollars an hour when I babysat.
 So no, I can’t just get a babysitter.
 Finding the right babysitter is almost as challenging as finding the right OBGYN.
 Can I get an amen, mamas?

 “My child will never act like that in a public place.”
-(Usually they are talking about someone else’s kid, but deep down you know that they have probably said something very similar about your own little monsters behind your back.)
+(Usually, they are talking about someone else’s kid, but deep down, you know that they have probably said something very similar about your little monsters behind your back.)

 What are some of the silliest things your childless friends have said to you?
 How did you handle it?
-We want to hear!
-Feel free to share in the comments section below.
-Or better yet, share this post on your Facebook page, and see what kind of feedback you get!
-(Tagging your childless friends might be pushing it.
+We want to hear it!
+Feel free to share in the comments.
+Or better yet, share this article on your Facebook page and see what kind of feedback you get!
+(Tagging your child-free friends might be pushing it.
 You know, if you want to maintain the friendship.)
-We see you, we hear you, we know your pain.
+We see you, we hear you, and we know your pain.
 Keep fighting the good fight, mommies and daddies!
 We are chuckling right alongside you 😉